Sandy0002/olist_ecommerce/documentations/README.md

 This folder contains the documentations that were created for business understanding consisting of:
-- Executive Summary
+- Business Questions
-- Insights Report
+- Dataset inventory
 - Schema Diagram